zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "When you're curious, you find lots of interesting things to do."
+> "To every action there is always opposed an equal reaction."
 >
-> — Walt Disney
+> — Isaac Newton
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch